niels-slotboom/notes/Submanifolds.typ

 $
 Notice that we were able to replace partial by covariant derivatives due to the antisymmetrisation, which removes the (here torsion-free) connection components from the expression.

 As announced, we will not prove the Frobenius condition here, at least not the difficult implication that $omega wedge domega = 0$ guarantees a decomposition into $omega = lambda dphi$.
-To make the claim somewhat more plausible, though, we can opt to briefly examine the converse direction, which is immediate from a direct computation---let us assume $omega = lambda dphi$, and plug in:
+To make the claim somewhat more plausible, though, we can opt to briefly examine the converse direction, which is immediate from an explicit computation---let us assume $omega = lambda dphi$, and plug in:
 $
   omega wedge domega = lambda dphi wedge d(lambda dphi) = lambda dphi wedge dlambda wedge dphi = 0,
 $